 The other chief attraction of riding this railway is that Kingswear station is beautifully located and steps away from the station is the ferry pier for the short crossing over to utterly beguiling Dartmouth.

 Riding the steam trains and ferry in order to have a Devon cream tea in the town is obviously wonderful, but that is the chief reason for making a visit.

 There aren’t any opportunities to get close to the engines and there are no exhibition spaces housing the trains.

-The railway station in Paignton is shared by The Dartmouth Railway and 1 or 2 x trains per which arrive from Exeter, where they call at both Exeter Central and Exeter St Davids.
+The railway station in Paignton is shared by The Dartmouth Railway and the 1 or 2 x trains per hour which arrive from Exeter, where they call at both Exeter Central and Exeter St Davids.

 The beautiful journey to Paignton takes around 45-50 mins.

 These trains also call at Newton Abbot where connections are available with trains to/from Bristol, Cornwall and Pymouth.

 What makes the East Lancashire Railway special is that its immaculate Bolton Street station in Bury is the largest town centre station on a British preserved steam railway.

 Ideal for those who want to imagine that they’re heading off for a day out across the countryside in the 1950s.

 So the line has exceptionally easy public transport access with trams every 6 –12 mins from central Manchester to a stop that’s a 5 min walk from the station.